tijme/not-your-average-web-crawler/latest/_sources/options_crawling_scope.rst.txt

 Only crawl pages with the same subdomain as the startpoint if True.
 If the startpoint is not a subdomain, no subdomains will be crawled.
 Default is True.

+Please note that the `www` subdomain will be treated the same as no subdomain.

 .. code:: python

     options.scope.subdomain_must_match = True